UniqueNetwork/unique-docs/source/jsapi.rst

     * Owner - Collection owner
     * Mode - type of collection (NFT, Fungible (ERC-20), or ReFungible)
     * Access - Normal (for public access) or WhiteList (for restricted access)
-    * DecimalPoints - Number of decimal digits for value (only for Fungible and ReFungible collections)
+    * DecimalPoints - Number of decimal digits for value (only for Fungible collections)
     * Name - Collection name (up to 64 UTF-16 characters)
     * Description - Collection description (up to 256 UTF-16 characters)
     * TokenPrefix - Token name as displayed in wallets (up to 16 UTF-8 characters)